August 27, 2014 - 12:00am

 Click the image to watch her video, "The MIIS Experience in 60 Seconds."

-"The MIIS Experience in 60 Seconds" features a different student each week from a range of degree programs offered at the Monterey Institute of International Studies.
-In these short videos, the students elaborate on topics such as why they chose to come to MIIS, what has surprised them about the Monterey Institute, what kinds of cool things they've been involved in—both on and off campus, and more.
+"The MIIS Experience in 60 Seconds" features a different student each week from a range of degree programs offered at the Middlebury Institute of International Studies.
+In these short videos, the students elaborate on topics such as why they chose to come to MIIS, what has surprised them about the Institute, what kinds of cool things they've been involved in—both on and off campus, and more.